fly-apps/elixir_opentel_and_grafana/README.md

 CMD ["/tempo", "-config.file=/etc/tempo.yaml"]
 ```

-The `tempo-config.yaml` file that is being copied over configures how Tempo listens for trace data and how it stores it.
-Similarly to the Dockerfile, this is the minimum requirement to get Tempo up and running and you will most likely need
-some additional configuration in place for a production application.
-The contents of the YAML file can be seen here:
+In that short Dockerfile, it mentioned `tempo-config.yaml`.
+We'll create the file to copy into the Dockerfile and configure how Tempo listens for trace data and how to store the data.
+Similar to the Dockerfile, this is the minimum requirement to get Tempo up and running and for a production application some additional configuration might be needed.
+The contents of the YAML file are:

+Filename: `temp-config.yaml`

 ```yaml
 server: